streamsniperrty/2026-Plasma-Hyprland-Config/README.md

 Copy config.rasi from this repo to `~/.config/rofi/` on your system.

-The only thing that I changed is the font.
+The only things that I changed are the font and color scheme.
 To change the font, go to `$HOME/.config/rofi/launchers/type-2/shared/fonts.rasi`.
 Use Arimo.
+To change the color scheme, go to `$HOME/.config/rofi/launchers/type-2/shared/colors.rasi` and select `dracula`.